Account Features and Account Inquiries

 A line of credit is available for clients who wish to buy securities without paying for them in full.
 The term "margin" refers to the portion of funds you must provide, which, together with the line of credit loan, is used to make the purchase.

 To buy on margin is to borrow money from BMO InvestorLine to purchase securities.
 The loan is secured by the value of the assets in your portfolio.
 All accounts are monitored daily to ensure sufficient margin levels are maintained at all times.
-If the price of a margined security falls to the point where the account becomes under-margined, BMO InvestorLine will call you and request that you either:
+If the price of a margined security falls to the point where the account becomes under-margined, you will be responsible for immediately taking one of the following actions:

-- deposit funds or marginable securities to your BMO InvestorLine account to cover the shortfall; or
+- deposit funds or marginable securities into your BMO InvestorLine account to cover the amount you are under-margined; or

 Margin accounts are only available as non-registered accounts.
 You may apply for margin account privileges by completing a new account application.
 Margin accounts must be approved by BMO InvestorLine and a credit check must be conducted.top